sandialabs/hyram/src/hyram/CONTRIBUTING.md

 # Installation for Development

-The HyRAM+ Python package source code can be cloned from: https://github.com/sandialabs/hyram
+The complete HyRAM+ package source code can be cloned from: https://github.com/sandialabs/hyram

+The standalone Python package source code can also be downloaded from [PyPI](https://pypi.org/project/hyram/#files) or from [Conda-Forge](https://anaconda.org/conda-forge/hyram/files).

 It is recommended to install the HyRAM+ source code to your Python environment as a symbolic link for modifications/development.
 This way, when local modifications are made, there is no need to reinstall the Python package.